Cocean001/progress_bar_shell/README.md

 ![demo_2](demo_gif/demo_2.gif)

-PS: Because the pointer is actually a loop, it can be also customized into other styles for traversal.
+PS: The pointer is actually a loop, it can be also customized into other styles for traversal.

 The script is relatively simple, with few functions, just use it:)